 In 2009, we ran our very first adventure through big gay Thailand.
-Ten years later, the Land of Smiles has become our most popular destination with 4 annual departures.
-This includes trips corresponding with both News Year’s Eve and Songkran Water Festival.
+Today, the Land of Smiles has become one of our most popular destination with 3 annual departures including our Temples & Beaches tour in November, our New Year Celebration in December/January, and our Songkran Water Festival trip in April.

 7 ~ Welcoming People

 Nicknamed ‘The Land of Smiles’, Thailand has become synonymous with its friendly, welcoming nature.
 The national motto is mai pen rai.
 Translation: “don’t worry” or “it’s okay”.
 Even the national welcome of Wai — a slight bow, hands in prayer — somehow feels exponentially warmer than the cool “Hey” most western destinations offer.